martinthomson/escape-report/draft-thomson-escape-report.md

 treats AMP content specially.
 AMP content provides two properties that Google Search exploits: metadata exposure and static analysis of active content.

-AMP content provides metadata in a form that is can be reliably extracted.
-From this metadata, a summary block is provided.
-For instance, a news article summary might use the article title, a summary, image and publisher logo.
-This aspect of AMP has no substantial effect on the discussion.
+AMP content provides metadata in a form that can be reliably extracted, using the microformats defined by the Schema.org project {{SCHEMAORG}}.
+This aspect of AMP has no effect on the discussion, except to the extent that this relates to Google Search and their use of this metadata in populating the carousel.

 Constrained use of active content – such as JavaScript - in AMP makes it possible to analyze content to verify that actions taken are narrowly limited.